As beach season approaches, many people are scrambling to get in shape. The goal is to minimize body fat and look good in a bathing suit.

 We should also admit that we don’t know precisely what a “healthy” body fat percentage looks like.
 Most sources say that men should fall somewhere between 10-22% and women between 20-32%, but within these ranges, we don’t know what’s optimal for longevity, energy levels, hormonal health, etc.[*]

 There’s better data on waist circumference—which is correlated with body fat percentage and body mass index (BMI)—for predicting health outcomes.
-For instance, one analysis of nearly 15,000 people found waist circumference to be a strong predictor of high blood pressure, high cholesterol, and diabetes.[*]
+For instance, one analysis of nearly 15,000 people found waist circumference to be a strong predictor of high blood pressure, high cholesterol and metabolic syndrome, which predisposes a person to develop diabetes and heart disease..[*]

 The NIH suggests that waist circumference should be below 40 inches for men and 35 inches for women to minimize these health risks.[*] These are decent targets to shoot for, but they aren’t gospel.
 They’re based on population averages.
 Your mileage may vary.